 University of Bolton

 At the University of Bolton, we take a distinctively different approach to clinical practice, focusing wholly on patient care and dispensing with traditional modules in less relevant areas such as professional development and leadership.
-Our MSc Clinical Practice programme is built around solution-focused problem solving and patient journeys, challenging students to become exceptional thinkers, safe decision-makers and skilled clinicians.
-You’ll have the opportunity to build your theoretical knowledge and put your skills into practice safely within our supervised on-site setting.
+Our MSc Clinical Practice programme is built around solution-focused problem-solving and patient journeys, challenging students to become exceptional thinkers, safe decision-makers and skilled clinicians.
+You'll have the opportunity to develop your theoretical knowledge and put your skills into practice safely within our supervised on-site setting.

-We’ll cover modules within the areas of human anatomy, physiology and pharmacology, and explore the biological basis and mechanisms of disease.
-Working with advanced resources such as the Anatomage anatomy table, you’ll have the opportunity to broaden your knowledge of clinical practice and learn to work in ways that aim to improve quality and productivity.
-Within the Clinical Simulation Suite, meanwhile, you can experience the dynamics of a clinical setting and test your abilities on high-tech, computerised manikins - as well as your classmates!
+Our modules will cover human anatomy, physiology and pharmacology, and explore the biological basis and mechanisms of disease.
+Working with advanced resources such as the Anatomage anatomy table, you'll have the opportunity to broaden your knowledge of clinical practice and learn to work in ways that aim to improve quality and productivity.
+Within our Clinical Simulation Suite, you can experience the dynamics of a clinical setting and test your abilities on high-tech, computerised manikins - as well as your classmates!

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

-Successful completion of the MSc Clinical Practice will prepare you to seek an advanced or specialist practitioner role.
-It will also provide you with the necessary skill set to take on a more strategic leadership role in a secondary or primary healthcare setting.
+Successfully completing the MSc Clinical Practice will prepare you to seek an advanced or specialist practitioner role.
+As a graduate of this course, you'll also possess the necessary skill set to take on a more strategic leadership role in a secondary or primary healthcare setting.
 Our graduates have progressed to various clinical positions, including nurse clinicians, nurse practitioners (in hospital and community settings), ward managers, advanced paramedics, community matrons, critical care outreach teams and nurse specialists.

-Alternatively, graduates can progress to higher-level research courses, such as PhD/MPhil in health and wellbeing or similar level courses in subjects such as primary care research and health services research.
-It's also possible to train as a doctor by progressing to a four-year accelerated programme in medicine and surgery.
+Alternatively, you could progress to a higher-level research course, such as a PhD/MPhil in health and wellbeing or a similar level course in subjects such as primary care research and health services research.
+You may also consider the possibility of training as a doctor by progressing to a four-year accelerated programme in medicine and surgery.

 You can also use the qualification to enter a range of other careers.
-For some of these roles, relevant experience and/or postgraduate study may be required.
-Some of these careers include:
+Some roles may require relevant experience and/or postgraduate study.
+Some possible careers include:

 The fees for a student's course of study will be set for the normal duration of that course subject only to inflationary increases – measured by the Consumer Price Index (CPI) recorded in March each year to take effect for subsequent start dates.